-The criminal offense of disorderly intoxication is one of the most commonly charged alcohol offenses charged in the State of Florida.
+The criminal offense of disorderly intoxication is one of the most commonly charged alcohol offenses in the State of Florida.
 Whether you were formally arrested or released at the scene with a notice to appear, this is a criminal offense with criminal penalties.

 The attorneys at the Sammis Law Firm represent clients charged with this offense throughout the greater Tampa Bay area including Tampa and Plant City in Hillsborough County, FL.